aedorian/blug/projects.markdown

     <td class="desc">
     <h2 style="font-style: italic">0percule</h2>
     <p class="pdesc">
     Adventure game made in 1 month.
+The player controls a cat-like creature that has a sword and a gun.
-Models were made with Blender, and the soundtrack composed with Ableton.
-Also conceptualized the creatures, atmosphere and story of the game.
-Not finished, but
+    <br>The creatures, atmosphere and story of the game were conceptualized before going into development.
+Models were made with Blender, and the soundtrack composed in Ableton.
     <br><br>
     <img src="../assets/img/pf/o_2.PNG" height="250px">
     <img src="../assets/img/pf/o_5.PNG" height="250px">